Cedar Ridge Elementary

 In an effort to maintain a meaningful learning environment, students will receive a number of positive consequences for following our school wide rules.

 The Principal 200 Club: The 200 Club also provides an element of positive variability to keep students motivated.
 It includes dynamic feedback, continually informing students and staff about who is following school rules.
 Students are never quite sure when they might be “caught” and recognized for good behavior.
 The backbone of the 200 club consists of a system of “All school rules” or expectations with additional positive behavior management systems.
 (Principal Briefcase, 21.)

 In situations where a student has moved through their classroom discipline procedures to inappropriate or disruptive behavior which impacts learning and/or the safety of others, the following disciplinary actions may take place:

 REFOCUS FORM: Students will be given "think time".
-During this time, students will be asked to go to another room to complete a form regarding their behavior choices.
+During this time, students will be asked to go to the office to complete a form regarding their behavioral choices.
 Parents will be notified of this "think time" by being asked to sign and return the Refocus form to school.

 PARENT CONFERENCE: Parents may be asked to come and conference with the teacher and student based on frequency and severity of behaviors.

 SCHOOL COUNSELOR REFERRAL: Students may be referred to the School Counselor to learn skills which may assist in changing his/her behavior.
 Parents will be notified and permission granted prior to the Counselor working with students.

 BEHAVIOR CONTRACT: Based on frequency and severity of behaviors, the student may be put on a behavior contract/plan which will be developed by the teacher, school counselor, administration, and parent.